wenyaoxue/notes/java/BasicSyntax.md

 # variables
 * note: variable name can't start with a number
+* note: cannot redefine variable name if they're in scope at any point at the same time - eg loop
 * note: non- class-level variables are scoped to the block
 * note: available members on an object are the ones defined on its declared type, not instantiated type
 ## primitives